ADVISORY FILM-RUST/SHOOTING

-SANTA FE, NEW MEXICO, USA - Police guard entrance to the movie set where authorities said Alec Baldwin fatally shot a cinematographer fatally shot a cinematographer and wounded a director when he fired a prop gun.
+SANTA FE, NEW MEXICO, UNITED STATES - Police continue to investigate the movie set where authorities said Alec Baldwin fatally shot a cinematographer and wounded a director when he fired a prop gun.

-Police on Friday were still investigating the circumstances of the shooting, as Hollywood debated the safety of prop guns.

 Restrictions: